September 18–22 is National Postdoc Appreciation Week

 Additional sessions will be announced in upcoming newsletter issues, and via email.

-If you are interested in joining the class, please email Ms. Katherine Lamb (firstname.lastname@example.org) to register and let her know which sessions you plan to attend.
+If you are interested in joining the class, please email Ms. Veronica Harker (firstname.lastname@example.org) to receive the Google Doc link for registration.

 NIH UNITE: Ending Structural Racism (ESR) Activities